yaydede/toolbox/docs/22-TSNeural.md

 And, finally we fit our RNN.
 There are two hyperparameters that Keras use in fitting RNN: batch size and epoch.
 They are both related to how and how many times the weights in the network will be updated

 The batch size is the  number of observations ("samples") used in its gradient descent to update its internal parameters.
 For example, a conventional (batch) gradient descent uses the entire data in one batch so that the batch size would be the number of samples in the data.
 The stochastic gradient descent, on the other hand, uses randomly selected each observation.
-While the batch gradient descent is efficient (fast) it is not as robust as the stochastic gradient descent.
+While the batch gradient descent is efficient (fast), it is not as robust as the stochastic gradient descent.
 Therefore, Keras uses a mini-batch gradient descent as a  parameter that balance the between efficiency and robustness.

 The number of epochs is the number of times the algorithm works trough the complete training dataset.
 We need multiple passes through the entire data because updating the weights with gradient descent in a single pass (one epoch) is not enough.
 But, when the number of epochs goes up, the algorithm updates the weights more.
 As a result, the  curve goes from underfitting (very few runs) to overfitting (too many runs).